rcl-cloud-apps/cloud101/subscription.md

 ![subscription](images/subscribe-rcl-webapps4.PNG)

-- **Login in with same account that you use to manage your azure subscription**
+- **Login in with the organizational account (Work Account) that you created in your Azure Active Directory**

 ![subscription](images/subscribe-rcl-webapps5.PNG)